Environmentally-Friendly Practices at Marist College

 Efforts towards campus sustainability include recycling, purchasing environmentally sound products, energy and water conservation, alternative fuel vehicles and the greening of residence facilities.

-What Marist is already doing
+What Marist College is doing

 Positive Impact on the Local Environment